Allar/lazyploy-server/README.md

 # Support

 Support for this is currently limited as this is an ongoing project.
-Please give feedback and report any issues you may have, but it may take me some time to respond.
+Please give feedback and report any issues you may have either here on Github or on the forums, but it may take me some time to respond.
 If you would like to contribute, please do and submit a pull request!

 Forum thread: https://forums.unrealengine.com/showthread.php?100619-Lazyploy-Like-Jenkins-but-lazier&p=473196#post473196

+# TODO

+1. Set up a easy way to install this as a service.
+1. Allow real-time viewing of server logs.